 We’re really excited to bring you the next instalment of “A Natter with…”.
 This week we’re chatting with Monika founder of Monika the Label, a sustainable vintage-inspired slow fashion brand based in East London.
-Monika started out working in buying in Berlin and when she saw first hand how fast fashion brands were destroying the planet she decided she needed to make a change.
+Monika started out working in buying in Berlin.
+Here she saw first-hand how fast fashion brands were destroying the planet she decided she needed to make a change.
 We print Monika’s cute tees and totes!

 Tell us a bit about Monika the Label, how did it start, what is your big dream!?

 Starting a brand has always been something I wanted to do but thought it would be much further down the line.
 Previous to Monika The Label, I worked in fashion buying out in Berlin and saw first hand the negative impact the industry has on the planet.
 I didn’t want to be a part of the problem any longer.